xta0/xta0.me/_posts/2023-06-30-Swift-in-depth-2.md

 -output xcframework-static/MyDummyLogger.xcframework
 ```

-The script creates two static libraries for different architectures, then zip them into a `.xcframeworkk` file.
-Now let's take a look at the structure of generated `.xcframework`
+The script creates two static libraries for different architectures, then zips them into a `.xcframework` file.
+Now let's take a look at the structure of the generated `.xcframework`

 ```shell
 └── MyDummyLogger.xcframework